Toitū Te Whenua Land Information New Zealand was formed in 1996 following the restructure of the Department of Survey and Land Information.

 Toitū Te Whenua timeline

-The chronology of events leading to Toitū Te Whenua's formation began in 1987.
+The chronology of events leading to the formation of Toitū Te Whenua began in 1987.

 - The Department of Lands and Survey, which had been in existence for some 100 years, was restructured in April 1987.
 The Department of Survey and Land Information (DOSLI) was set up to provide government civil and military survey mapping and land information services.